superlinked/VectorHub/docs/building_blocks/data_sources/readme.md

     - [Hugging Face GLUE Datasets](https://huggingface.co/datasets/glue)

 2. **SuperGLUE**
-    - Description: SuperGLUE introduces more complex language tasks like question answering and coreference resolution, also based on semi-structured text.
+    - Description: SuperGLUE introduces more complex language tasks like question answering and coreference resolution, which are also based on semi-structured text.
     - Format: JSON/CSV with text inputs and labels.
     - [Hugging Face SuperGLUE Datasets](https://huggingface.co/datasets/super_glue)

-While GLUE and SuperGLUE are useful for benchmarking language models, it would be inaccurate to describe them solely as unstructured text datasets, since many of the tasks involve semi-structured input-output pairs.
+While GLUE and SuperGLUE are useful for benchmarking language models, it would be inaccurate to describe them solely as unstructured text datasets, since many tasks involve semi-structured input-output pairs.

 ### Structured Data